-As mentioned earlier, all the information gathered for IBLS can be divided into electronic media, printed media, survey and questionnaires, and guidance from the lecturer.
+As mentioned earlier, all the information gathered for Smartmath can be divided into electronic media, printed media, survey and questionnaires, guidance from the lecturer, and experience gained during industrial training.
 Printed media comprises of books while electronic media includes sites which are found on the World Wide Web using specific keywords.
 Below are all the findings in detail: